Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Preliminaries

 \section{Preliminaries}

 In this section, we describe the details of the original DSI method.
 Then in the next section, we introduce our DSI-QG framework.

 DSI performs index-then-retrieve with a single T5 transformer model~\cite{raffel2019exploring}.
-During the indexing phase, the DSI model is fine-tuned to associate the text string of each document $d_i$ in a collection $D$ with its corresponding docid $i$.
-It utilizes a straightforward sequence-to-sequence (seq2seq) approach that takes the document texts as inputs and generates docids as outputs.
+During the indexing phase, the DSI model is fine-tuned to associate the text string of each document $d_i$ in a collection $D$ with its corresponding document identifier (docid) $i$.
+It utilizes a straightforward sequence-to-sequence (seq2seq) approach that takes the document text as input and generates docids as output~\cite{nogueira2019doc2query}.
 The model is trained with the standard T5 training objective which uses the teacher forcing policy~\cite{williams1989learning} and the cross-entropy loss:

-the docid $i$ could be represented by a single token (Atomic Docid) or a string of tokens (String Docid)~\cite{DBLP:journals/corr/abs-2202-06991}.
+The docid $i$ can be represented using a single token (\textit{Atomic Docid}) or a string of tokens (\textit{String Docid})~\cite{DBLP:journals/corr/abs-2202-06991}.
 For the Atomic Docid, each docid is a single token in the T5 vocabulary and it has been encoded as an embedding vector in the T5 embedding layer.
 Thus the task can be considered as an extreme multi-label classification problem~\cite{liu2021emerging} where the model learns a probability distribution over the docid embeddings.
-This setting poses a limit to DSI when used on a large-scale corpus, since the size of the T5 embedding layer cannot be too large.
+This setting poses a limit to DSI when used on large-scale corpora, since the size of the T5 embedding layer cannot be too large.
 Hence, we do not consider this setting in our experiments.

-On the other hand, the String Docid strategy treats the docids as arbitrary strings so that they can be generated in a token-by-token manner with the original T5 vocabulary: thus there is no limitation for the corpus size.
-We note that the original DSI paper also proposed a Semantic String Docid which uses a hierarchical clustering algorithm to make similar documents have similar docids.
+On the other hand, the String Docid strategy treats the docids as arbitrary strings so that they can be generated in a token-by-token manner with the original T5 vocabulary.
+This configuration does not pose limitations with respect to corpus size.
+The original DSI paper also proposed a \textit{Semantic String Docid} which uses a hierarchical clustering algorithm to force similar documents to have similar docids.
 Since clustering docids is not the aim of this paper and for simplicity, we only consider arbitrary String Docid, and leave extensions to the Semantic String Docid setting to future work.

-At retrieval phase, given an input query $q$, a DSI model returns a docid by autoregressively generating the docid string with the fine-tuned T5 model.
-The probability of the generated docid $i$ can be written as
+In the retrieval phase, given an input query $q$, a DSI model returns a docid by autoregressively generating the docid string using the fine-tuned T5 model.
+The probability of the generated docid $i$ can be computed as:

-where the $i_m$ is the $m$-th token in the docid string.
-The ranked list of docids with high generation probabilities can be constructed via beam search.
+where $i_t$ is the $t$-th token in the docid string.
+A ranked list of docids is then constructed using beam search (and is thus ranked by decreasing generation probability).